TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 ### Day 3 (Wednesday)

-Today we tried to wire the sensors to the Wemos.
-We are getting an error that we haven't figured out yet.
+Today, we tried to wire the sensors to the Wemos.
+We are getting an error.

 ```cmd
  ets Jan  8 2013,rst cause:2, boot mode:(3,6)